Dynamic Budget Throttling in Repeated Second-Price Auctions: Introduction

-Technically, our problem is closely related to revenue management \cite{gallego1994optimal,gallego1997multiproduct} and CBwK.
-The main difference between this work and revenue management problems is that the agent's reward and the cost are random with the highest competing bid in our work, while such randomness does not occur for revenue management problems.
-Meanwhile, our setting diverges from the literature in CBwK in multiple ways, which we will state in order.
-To start with, early work in CBwK \cite{DBLP:conf/colt/AgrawalDL16,DBLP:conf/colt/BadanidiyuruLS14} supposes that the context set is finite, while we do not make such assumptions.
-We mention that existing work that requires a finite context space could fit into the general case by conducting a discretization on the context set.
-However, such a procedure would inescapably lead to a linear loss on the seller's accumulated expected reward.
-Further, some work in CBwK \cite{DBLP:conf/nips/AgrawalD16,sivakumar2022smoothed,han2022optimal,slivkins2022efficient} suggests a specific relationship between the expectation of reward/cost and the context.
-Translating into our setting, this assumption is to require a specific distribution of the highest competing bid.
-Nevertheless, our work sets no limitation on this distribution.
-At last, other work \cite{DBLP:conf/nips/WuSLJ15,balseiro2021survey,liu2022online,ai2022re} would suppose that the context is drawn stochastically i.i.d. from some distribution.
-As a comparison, our solution is oblivious to the context input model, i.e., it can also deal with adversarial context inputs.
-This is important for applications, especially for auto-bidding services, as the value for an ad slot could be affected by multiple features and may even vary across time.
-Therefore, it is important to design algorithms that can simultaneously deal with different value input models.
+Technically, our problem is closely related to the network revenue management (NRM) problem \citep{gallego1994optimal,gallego1997multiproduct} and the contextual bandits with knapsacks (CBwK) problem.
+However, there are significant differences between our work and the existing literature.
+In contrast to NRM, our agent's reward and cost are random with the highest competing bid, while such randomness is not present in NRM problems.
+Moreover, our setting diverges from the literature on CBwK in multiple ways.
+Firstly, early work in CBwK \citep{DBLP:conf/colt/AgrawalDL16,DBLP:conf/colt/BadanidiyuruLS14} assumes that the context set is finite, whereas we do not make such assumptions.
+Secondly, some work in CBwK \citep{DBLP:conf/nips/AgrawalD16,sivakumar2022smoothed,han2022optimal,slivkins2022efficient} assumes a specific relationship between the expectation of reward/cost and the context, i.e., requires a specific distribution of the highest competing bid.
+However, our work sets no such limitation on this distribution.
+Finally, other work \citep{DBLP:conf/nips/WuSLJ15,balseiro2021survey,liu2022online,ai2022re} supposes that the context is drawn stochastically i.i.d. from some distribution.
+In contrast, our solution is oblivious to the context input model, allowing it to deal with adversarial context inputs.
+This is particularly important for auto-bidding services, as the value for an ad slot can be affected by multiple features and could vary over time.
+Therefore, it is crucial to design algorithms that can handle different value input models simultaneously.
+At last, our problem is also correlated with the bandits with knapsacks (BwK) problem (e.g., \cite{castiglioni2022online}).
+However, in that problem, the action in each round is chosen without any context, and the optimal action mode is universal.
+In contrast, in our problem, the optimal action is relevant to the value observed at the start of each auction.